 PCS #1 serves non-public school students, specializing in Autism Spectrum Disorders, including Asperger's Syndrome.
 We also serve students diagnosed with Intellectual Disability, Emotional Disturbance, and Severely Handicapped.

 The structured non-public school education program follows the California State Frameworks Curriculum, utilizing behavior modification and social skills training to achieve a student's highest potential.
-The program provides 180 days of full academic, social, prevocational, and vocational training, speech and language, along with counseling by a licensed school psychologist.
-Each classroom is a structured learning environment utilizing behavior modification and positive reinforcement schedules to manage counterproductive behaviors.
+The program provides 200 days of full academic, social, prevocational, vocational training, speech and language, occupational therapy along with counseling.
+Each classroom is a structured learning environment utilizing behavior modification and positive reinforcement schedules to manage counterproductive behaviors to .

-PCS is a schoold specializing in autistic children.
-The autistic children program is designed around the student's individual academic, emotional, and behavioral needs, attempting to lessen the factors that have impeded the student's academic and social success outside of the non-public school environment.
+PCS is a non-public school specializing in providing rich educational opportunities for autistic children in the classroom and in the community.
+The autism program is designed around the student's individual academic, emotional, and behavioral needs, lessening the factors that may impede the student's academic and social success outside of the non-public school environment.
 Read more »

 PCS trains all staff in evidence-based practices and strategies of Applied Behavioral Analysis to address student behavior and improve quality of life across environments.
 Staff is trained to use positive reinforcement methodology and interventions to increase learner outcomes..
 Read more »